The Ultimate Gas and Electric Water Heater Buyer's Guide

 - Unit cost — The cheapest (and often very inefficient) hot water heaters cost about $340.
 The most expensive models cost about $800.

-- Labor to install — The cost of the labor depends on how long it takes a plumber to install the unit and how much they charge (which depends on living costs in your city).
+- Hot water heater installation — The cost of the labor depends on how long it takes a plumber to install the unit and how much they charge (which depends on living costs in your city).
 If you’re replacing an old unit and not switching fuel sources, the installation shouldn’t cost much.
 According to HomeWyse, this should take about 5 hours and cost about $400-500.

 - Supplies and parts — Your plumber may need to use connectors, fittings, mounting hardware, and other parts during the install.
 According to Homewyse, this should cost about $100.